 Upgraded Constrictor: Holding the trigger focuses the sight.
 Hitting (8) shots in a single burst recharges shields by 35%.

-Low damage and slow rate of fire, but the MW perk of regenerating shields is useful as a defensive tactic, especially if you are running Softened Blows.
+Radiant Fortress has low damage and slow rate of fire, but the MW perk of regenerating shields is useful as a defensive tactic, especially if you are running Softened Blows.
 Given the right rolls, I would use this on certain builds, but I would never count on it for damage.
 Damage is per pellet, with a total of 10 pellets.

 Upgraded Vengeance: Two-shell bursts hit hard.
 Scout's Advantage: Dashing increases this weapon's damage by 83.3% for 20 seconds.
 Stacks to 3.

-I’ve never found this particularly useful, but it’s one of the better ways to proc Badge of Devastation for Ranger, since you’re almost guaranteed to get 10 hits when you’re shooting 2 shells at a time.
+I’ve never found Rolling Carnage particularly useful, but it’s one of the better ways to proc Badge of Devastation for Ranger, since you’re almost guaranteed to get 10 hits when you’re shooting 2 shells at a time.
 Reload time sucks, so you really want a lot of extra magazine size if you’re going to use it.
 From a base damage perspective, has been calculated to be the highest DPS gun in the game, but other guns are likely better once you have additional damage added onto base.

 Blade Slingers charge a circular projectile with dynamic force.
 Launches a heavy blade that bounces between targets.

-Lowest damage of all of the Blade slingers.
+Razorwing has the lowest damage of all of the Blade slingers.
 The ability of the blade to bounce between targets would be nicer if it was a little smarter, or at least more predictable.
 I don’t believe there is a way to predict where the blade will bounce after it’s shot.
 Definitely the worst Blade Slinger.

 Blade Slingers charge a circular projectile with dynamic force.
 Fires a barbed blade that inflicts ongoing shrapnel damage.

-Riza’s is the blade slinger sniper rifle.
+Riza’s Ripper is the blade slinger sniper rifle.
 The blade sinks into an enemy and then stays in them, doing additional damage as it rotates, before finally exploding.
 If you can get the blade to sink into a weak point, it can do some pretty serious damage.
 Charge time seems reasonable for how much damage can be done.

 Blade Slingers charge a circular projectile with dynamic force.
 Launches experimental crystal projectiles across the immediate area.